martin-p-bauer/2018_JWP/Part1.md

 ## 1.2 Industry requirements for semantic interoperability standard development
 In order to get successful standards on semantic interoperability specifications, a number of requirements must be taken in account by organisations that wish to build a standard:
 * Co-creation and separation of concern
-* Scope of a specification
+* Defining the knowledge perimeter needed for a specification
 * Evaluation of a specification
 * Support of industry deployment concerns
 ### Co-creation and separation of concern